guardian/path-manager/readme.md

 Path Manager
 ============

-Service that manages path for a domain.
+Service that manages paths for a domain.
 Ensures they are unique etc.

 Rationale
 =========